orfeus-eu/documentation/docs/_build/html/_sources/adria_array_organization.rst.txt

    * -
      - - Institute of Geophysics, Polish Academy of Sciences
        - Institute of Geophysics, University of Warsaw
-       - Institute of Earth Sciences, University of Silesia
+       - Institute of Earth Sciences, University of Silesia in Katowice
      -
    * - Dragana Chernih Anastasovska
      - Seismological Observatory, Faculty of Natural Sciences and Mathematics, University “Ss.
 Cyril and Methodius”